khofstadter/CS220-AU-navigating-the-digital-world/digital-identities.md

 > In the only environment where curation is by algorithm and not by librarian, convenience and relevance often outstrip traditional notions of credibility and authority.
 The Web brings into question what it means for a source of information to be legitimate, and it highlights the trust we place in the form and provenance of those sources.

 - traditional information (e.g. books) and information on the Web (e.g. a blog post) use different methods to gain attention and credibility:
-  - traditional (established): validated by established institutions e.g. universities, publishing houses and know experts (promoted by institutions)
+  - traditional (established): validated by established institutions e.g. universities, publishing houses and know experts (promoted by institutions - 'the gatekeepers')
-  - Web (new/emerging): search engines, likes, followers, views, comments (promoted mainly by individuals)
+  - Web (new/emerging): brought to our attention ('validated') by search engines, likes, followers, views, comments (promoted mainly by individuals)

 - using the Web to source information is convenient ,however, it might not provide the most accurate information about a specific subject

 - earlier, students published their first work after their PhDs.
-Today the Web allows us to start developing our professional identity before finishing our doctoral research e.g. by expressing our opinions about others' work openly and publishing our own work on our websites or relevant platforms e.g. videos on Vimeo, articles on Medium, music on SoundCloud, photos on Flickr, graphic design on Behance, software on GitHub, etc.
+Today the Web allows us to start developing our professional identity before finishing our doctoral research e.g. by expressing our opinions about other people's work openly and publishing our own work on our websites or relevant platforms e.g. videos on [Vimeo](https://vimeo.com/), articles on [Medium](https://medium.com/), music on [SoundCloud](https://soundcloud.com/), photos on [Flickr](https://flickr.com/), graphic design on [Behance](https://www.behance.net/), software on GitHub, etc.

 ### discuss
 - should educators in higher education be active online e.g. share their teaching resources on the Web and engage with learners who did not formally enrol in a module?